Skip to content

-How can I terminate my Amazon EC2 instance but retain the primary network interface?
+How do I terminate my Amazon EC2 instance but retain its primary network interface?

 0

-I want to terminate my Amazon Elastic Compute Cloud (Amazon EC2) instance without deleting the primary elastic network interface.
+I want to terminate my Amazon Elastic Compute Cloud (Amazon EC2) instance.
+However, I don’t want to delete the primary elastic network interface.

 Resolution